Jack Narz: Game-show host

 In 1973, Narz started hosting Concentration.
 It aired in syndication until 1978 and was his longest-running job as host.
-He also emceed Now You See It on CBS from 1974-75.
+He also emceed Now You See It on CBS from 1974 to 1975.
 In 1979, Narz served as the announcer and an associate producer for the CBS revival of Beat the Clock which was hosted by Monty Hall.
 Narz also was used as a sub-announcer for Gene Wood on the NBC version of Card Sharks.

 His final game show work was hosting You've Got to Be Kidding, which was broadcast in the Los Angeles/metropolitan area on station KDOC-TV in Anaheim, California during the 1987–1988 season.

 Joint appearances

 While Narz and his brother Tom Kennedy forged successful individual careers as broadcasters and hosts, they also made occasional joint appearances.